LPCIC/elpi/README.md

 ```
 opam pin add elpi https://github.com/LPCIC/elpi.git
 ```
-You can also clone this repository and type `make`.
-The build requirements are listed at the end of the [Makefile](Makefile)
+You can also clone this repository and type `dune build`.

 ### Syntax highlight in Visual studio code